gbv/beaconspec/appendices.md

 link dump
   : is a set of links and meta fields with common relation type for all links. link field
-  : is a Unicode string in a Beacon files used to construct a link target database
+  : is a Unicode string in a Beacon files used to construct a link. source database
+  : is the set (or superset) of all source URIs in a link dump. target database
   : is the set (or superset) of all target URIs in a link dump. relation type